Optimal Short-Circuit Resilient Formulas: Applications for Circuits with Short-Circuit Noise

-On its surface, the other direction does not necessarily hold: $(\delta,\delta)$-corruption may corrupt up to a fraction $2\delta$ of the gates in each path, hence resilience to $\delta$-fraction appears to be insufficient to resist all $(\delta,\delta)$-corruptions.
+On the surface, the other direction does not necessarily hold: $(\delta,\delta)$-corruption may corrupt up to a fraction $2\delta$ of the gates in each path, hence, resilience to a $\delta$-fraction appears to be insufficient to resist all $(\delta,\delta)$-corruptions.
 Nevertheless, we argue that these two notions are indeed equivalent.
-The reason is that a short-circuit in an $\AND$-gate can only turn the output from $0$ to $1$.
+The reason for this is that a short-circuit in an $\AND$-gate can only turn the output from $0$ to $1$.
 A short-circuit in an $\OR$-gate can only turn the output from $1$ to $0$.
 Then, if a formula evaluates to~$1$ on some input, the output remains~1 regardless of any amount of short-circuited $\AND$-gates.
 If the output is~$0$, it remains so regardless of any number of short-circuited $\OR$-gates.
 This observation was already made by Kalai et al.~\cite{KLR12}. \begin{lemma}[{\cite[Claim~7]{KLR12}}] Let~$F$ be a formula, $z$ an input and $E$ any error pattern.
-Let $E_{\AND}$ be the error pattern induced by $E$ on the $\AND$ gates alone (no errors in $\OR$ gates); Let $E_\OR$ be the error pattern induced by $E$ on the $\OR$ gates alone.
-It holds that if $F_{E_\AND}(z)=0$, then $F_{E}(z)=0$ and if $F_{E_\OR}(z)=1$ then $F_{E}(z)=1$. \end{lemma}
+Let $E_{\AND}$ be the error pattern induced by $E$ on the $\AND$-gates alone (no errors on the $\OR$-gates); Let $E_\OR$ be the error pattern induced by $E$ on the $\OR$-gates alone.
+It holds that if $F_{E_\AND}(z)=0$ then $F_{E}(z)=0$, and if $F_{E_\OR}(z)=1$ then $F_{E}(z)=1$. \end{lemma}

-The above lemma then implies that resilience to $\delta$-fraction of noise corresponds to resilience to the same fraction of noise in both type of gates. \begin{lemma} If, for some $\delta>0$, the formula~$F$ is resilient to a fraction $\delta$ of short-circuit noise, then $F$ is also resilient to any $(\delta,\delta)$-corruption. \end{lemma} \begin{proof} Assume $F$ has depth~$n$ and consider any inputs $x,y$ such that $F(x)=0$ and $F(y)=1$.
+The above lemma then implies that resilience to a $\delta$-fraction of noise corresponds to resilience to the same fraction of noise in both types of gates. \begin{lemma} If, for some $\delta>0$, the perfect formula~$F$ is resilient to a fraction $\delta$ of short-circuit noise, then $F$ is also resilient to any $(\delta,\delta)$-corruption. \end{lemma} \begin{proof} Assume $F$ has depth~$n$ and consider any inputs $x,y$ such that $F(x)=0$ and $F(y)=1$.

 Let~$E$ be an arbitrary $(\delta,\delta)$-corruption pattern.
 In particular, $E$ short-circuits up to $\delta n$ of the $\AND$-gates and additionally up to $\delta n$ of the $\OR$-gates in any input-to-output path.
-Let $E_{\AND}$ be the error pattern induced by $E$ on the $\AND$ gates alone and let $E_\OR$ be the error pattern induced by $E$ on the $\OR$ gates alone.
-Note that both the noise patterns $E_\OR$ and $E_\AND$ corrupt at most $\delta$-fraction of the gates in each path.
+Let $E_{\AND}$ be the error pattern induced by $E$ on the $\AND$-gates alone and let $E_\OR$ be the error pattern induced by $E$ on the $\OR$-gates alone.
+Note that both the noise patterns $E_\OR$ and $E_\AND$ corrupt at most a $\delta$-fraction of the gates in each path.